Johns Hopkins / Carey

 The Class Profile

-JHU Carey’s Class of 2021 is comprised of 48 students, who average an age of 28 and work experience of four years.
-During their undergraduate education, they earned an average 3.27 GPA.
-The mean score of the GMAT for the class is 632.
-Fifty-six percent of the Class of 2021 are women and 54% are international.
+Carey’s Class of 2023 consists of 70 students, who average 4.7 years of pre-MBA work experience.
+Forty-nine percent of the Class of 2023 are women and 32% are international.
+During their undergraduate education, they earned an average GPA of 3.51.
+The mean score of the GMAT for the class is 670.

-JHU Carey gives its applicants the choice of applying in one of three admissions rounds, which usually take place in November, January and April.
-The application requirements for JHU Carey include completing the school’s application forms and submitting essays, a résumé, one letter of recommendation, and unofficial college and graduate transcripts.
+Carey gives its applicants the choice of applying in one of four admissions rounds, which usually take place in September, October, January and April.
+The application requirements for Carey include completing the school’s application forms and submitting essays, a résumé, one letter of recommendation, and unofficial college and graduate transcripts.
 Applicants must also report their GMAT/GRE and, when applicable, TOEFL/IELTS scores.
-Interviews are required for admission, and JHU Carey holds interviews by invitation only.
+Interviews are required for admission, and Carey holds interviews by invitation only.

 - Two Essays